ManuelMourato25/Interactive-Enrichment-Analysis/README.md

  * `Size by` - Set the size of dots by Count, GeneRatio, or Percentage (*dataset genes overlapping a given term vs all genes in term*)
  * `Wrap labels` - Wrap long labels to mulitple lines after a specified number of characters
  * `Label font size` - Font size for all text
- * `Color by` - Set the color of dots by pvalue, p.adjust, or qvalue (see [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) docs)
+ * `Color by` - Set the color of dots by padjvalue, p.adjust, or qvalue (see [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) docs)
   <br/><br/><br/><br/><br/>

 <img src="shiny_run/assets/shiny_results_res_bar.png" width="400" align="left"/>